 Seeking Compensation After a Rideshare Accident in Austin

 If you are another motor vehicle driver or a rider who was injured because of a rideshare driver’s negligence or poor choices, you might be entitled to compensation for your losses.
 Rideshare accident cases, which typically include at least three parties—you, the rideshare driver, and the rideshare company—become especially complex when more than one rider or vehicle is involved.
 Texas is a tort liability state, so you will need to file a claim with the at-fault driver’s insurance company, which might be the rideshare driver or another motorist if you are a passenger.

 Texas law requires rideshare drivers, formally called transportation network companies, to carry liability coverage for when they have riders and when they are in between rides.
 If you have only suffered minor injuries that didn’t cause you to miss work, filing an insurance claim might adequately compensate you for your damages; however, insurance carriers are notorious for denying claims.
-A skilled rideshare accident attorney will guide you on when you need to escalate your claim to a lawsuit.
+A skilled Austin personal injury attorney will guide you on when you need to escalate your claim to a lawsuit.
 In the event that you initiate a suit, you might be able to recover the following losses:

 - Medical expenses such as ambulance and emergency services, hospital stays, surgery, prescriptions, follow-up visits, and more

 - Lost wages for those who needed to miss work because of their injury

 - Future medical costs when a severe injury requires long-term care or results in a permanent disability